Alabama General Contractor License

 NASCLA Exam

-The NASCLA exam is a popular contractors licensing exam.
-This is because of its reciprocity throughout 17 states and the U.S. Virgin Islands.
-In Alabama, the NASCLA exam will make you eligible to obtain your general contractor’s license.
+The NASCLA exam is a widely recognized contractor licensing examination due to its reciprocity across 17 states and the U.S. Virgin Islands.
+In Alabama, passing the NASCLA exam qualifies you to obtain your general contractor’s license.

 The Process